How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 5. How long does the DVLA process take?

-DVLA processing times can vary, but typically:
+Times can vary, but typically:

-Online transfers/assignments:
+Online transfers/assignments

 Often same day or within a few days, with email confirmation.

-Postal applications:
+Postal applications

 6. Common mistakes that delay transfers